Practicum & Work Experience

 • Assisting with cosmetic applications and casketing details

-• Assisting with embalming cases (students must take Embalming Practicum course before being able to document cases on Alberta Decedent Care Logs used for professional licensing)
+• Assisting with embalming cases (students must take Embalming Practicum course before being able to document cases on Alberta Embalming Decedent Care Logs used for professional licensing)